MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_food.md

 |saturation_modifier| | Float| Saturation Modifier is used in this formula: (nutrition *saturation_modifier* 2) when applying the saturation buff.|
 |using_converts_to| Not used by default. | JSON object| When used, converts to the item specified by the string in this field. |

+See [Custom Item Use Priority](../ItemUsePriority.md) for more information on use behavior.

 ## Example

 ```json